 Our growth strategy includes developing and maintaining strategic partnerships with major third-party software and hardware vendors to integrate our products into their products and also co-market our products with them.
-A number of these strategic partners are industry leaders that offer us expanded access to segments of the storage and data management markets.
+A number of our strategic partners are industry leaders that offer us expanded access to segments of the storage and data management markets.
+In particular, strategic partnerships with hyperscalers and cloud service vendors are critical to the success of our cloud-based business.
 However, there is intense competition for attractive strategic partners, and these relationships may not be exclusive, may not generate significant revenues and may be terminated on short notice.
 For instance, some of our partners are also partnering with our competitors, which may increase the availability of competing solutions and harm our ability to grow our relationships with those partners.
-Moreover, some of our partners, particularly large, more diversified technology companies, are also competitors, complicating our relationships.
+Moreover, some of our partners, particularly large, more diversified technology companies, are also competitors, thereby complicating our relationships.
 If we are unable to establish new partnerships or maintain existing partnerships, if our strategic partners favor their relationships with other vendors in the storage industry or if our strategic partners increasingly compete with us, we could experience lower than expected revenues, suffer delays in product development, or experience other harm to our business, operating results and financial condition.